The Centenary Fund

 Athletic Turf Field Project

-The new field strengthens Centenary's commitment to Cyclone sports, including the dedication of the Zeitler Wrestling Facility, a state-of-the-art training wing funded through The Campaign for Centenary College.
+The new field strengthens Centenary's commitment to Cyclone sports, including the dedication of the Zeitler Wrestling Facility, a state-of-the-art training wing funded through The Campaign for Centenary University.
 Our champions deserve the best facilities and equipment.
-With your support of the Cyclone Athletic Fund, we are taking the next step in building world-class sports programs at Centenary College.
+With your support of the Cyclone Athletic Fund, we are taking the next step in building world-class sports programs at Centenary University.

 To see all the great things our athletes have accomplished, click here.